 - Orphenadrine (Flexon, Norgesic, Norflex)

-Sleep medications are sedatives that can help people who have trouble falling or staying asleep.
-Because insomnia is a highly individual condition, not every sleep aid is beneficial to every situation.
+Prescription medications that promote a better quality sleep, known more commonly as “sleeping pills,” are sedatives that can help people who suffer disorders that impact on sleeping, eg. insomnia and anxiety.
+Because insomnia is a highly personalized condition, not every sleep aid is beneficial to every sufferer.

-For example, individuals taking an extended-release formulation of Ambien would still show impairment 8 hours after taking a dose – 33% of women and 25% of men.
+Sleep medications can be extremely habit-forming with strong potential for abuse and are predominantly prescribed on a short-term basis.
+The extended use of sleeping pills is inadvisable, as it can cause prolonged impairment, ie. drowsiness.
+For example, individuals taking an extended-release formulation of Ambien can still show impairment 8 hours after taking a single dose – 33% of women and 25% of men, respectively.

-Because of the way that sleeping medications interact with the brain’s receptors, people with a personal history of alcohol abuse are at increased risk of physical dependency.
+Because of the way that sleep medications interact with certain brain receptors, people with a personal history of alcohol abuse are at increased risk of addiction / physical dependence.
+Like muscle relaxants and opioids, sleep aids are also CNS depressants, and, when combined with alcohol, can lead to:

 - Zolpidem (Ambien, Intermezzo)